Pipicallu/SammichPatch/README.md

 - You can now check back on your previous deployment. click the "View app" button provided to see the website live and running.

+# Credit

+## Media

+- [AOS](https://github.com/michalsnik/aos) (Animate On Scroll) - for the animations on both the index.html and about.html pages.
+- [svgrepo](https://www.svgrepo.com/) - for all the Dietary Requirements emojis and other icons used.
+- [Unsplash](https://unsplash.com/) & [BBCGoodFood](https://www.bbcgoodfood.com/)- For the hero image on the about page as well as the images for the ingredients page.
+- [twinkl](https://www.twinkl.ae/) - For the hero image on the index page.
+- [cocacola](https://www.coca-colacompany.com/) - for the pictures on the drinks page.
+- [sprite](https://www.sprite.com/) - for the pictures on the drinks page.
+- [fanta](https://www.fanta.com/) - for the pictures on the drinks page.

+## Acknowledgments

+- The fine tutors Of Code institute, who had plenty of patience with me when I got stuck on various bugs in my project.

+- special thanks to my mentor Allen Thomas Varghese, who has always encouraged me, guided me and told me that my designs were fancy!

+- My friend and trusted mentor MrJerB who has been my friend throughout childhoond, adulthood and beyond.
+He is an incredible Software developer who has always taken time out of his day to explain and teach me how to seek out the right ways to learn.

+- Also special thanks to tutor Johann whose project, Burgersaurus rex gave me the inspiration to add dietary requirements to my site.

+- Massive Thanks to Alexander who works at student care and without whom I would not have met my deadline.

+## Personal Reflections

+My previous projects taught me a lot about time management and I knew I needed to be extra vigilant this time with in order to meet a meager 6 week deadline.
+I wanted to work on getting a minimum viable project done, quite the undertaking when I found that even after the fullstack module I still felt pretty green when it came to coordinating between apps and navigating django.
+But if I've learned anything from code institute the best remedy for feeling overwhelmed is to make a plan, break down the problems and dive in piece by piece.
+A mentality that I feel served me well as I undoubtedly ran into the various challenges in building my very own first fullstack site, an endeavour that only a year ago seemed so beyond me.
+I am insanely proud to have made through and all I can do now is remain eager and carry on learning , as I feel as although I have come so far, I have barely scratched the surface.
+My love for the front-end in particular has certainely matured and I will not waste any time as I plan to familiarise myself with typescript, React and vuejs.
+On a more personal note the past five months have been an incredibly challenging time in my personal life and although my mental health suffered, this course was a major part of what helped me keep my focus throughout.
+I know that in future it will remain a constant reminder of what I can achieve when I really believe in myself and set my mind to something that I am passionate about.
+Here's to hopeful and gainful Employment!
+Thanks code institute.

+# Disclaimer

+This site is intended for educational purposes only, and is not intended for use in any other capacity.